JOIN LOGIN JOIN

 Leystalker

-The Leystalker finishes the triad as the long-range problem your opponent has to respect.
+The Leystalker finishes the triad as the long-range sniper option.
 It’s a master sniper riding a darkscale drakesteed, shooting with reflexive accuracy at speeds the rest of the board can’t really answer.
-This is the reach piece, finding angles while the Clanblade pushes up and the Stonesinger keeps the hunt moving.
+This model finds all the angles, while the Clanblade pushes up and the Stonesinger keeps the hunt moving.

 Drakolithes Round Out the Pack